VarsityPhysicist/FFXIVRelicTracker/README.md

       Select a job via the dropdown box and the steps required for completion will display on the left and an image will display showing the appropriate step's location to go to, since some point of the progression requires slaying of some creatures
       Clicking the mark completed button updates the job to have completed the Relic stage and this is updated in the Summary Tab
+      Checkboxes will strike through the text they are associated with

+    Zenith Tab:
+      There is no zenith tab, the stage requires 3 Thavnairian Mist and you're done

     Atma Tab:
       This tab is used to show where to get specific atma and how many are required for completing all remaining jobs